 But then before you know it you want to do it again.
 You have to, you miss the pain, you miss the recognition, you need to feel the feeling of achievement.

 This is all coming from my head, you know.
-I never ran a marathon, thank you very much.
+I have never and probably never will run a marathon.

 So tell me, do you start your seeds indoors?
 How did you set up your seed starting station?
 What kind of plants are you starting indoors?